 What’s a pre-existing condition?

 For most pet insurance companies, a pre-existing condition is any ailment or injury that has shown symptoms or was treated before you took out your insurance policy.
-If you’re curious if your pet’s condition will be covered, you can get a sample plan on their website by visiting www.pumpkin.care/sample-plan.
+If you’re curious if your pet’s condition will be covered, you can view a sample plan for your state on Pumpkin’s website, or by getting a quote and viewing the policy Pumpkin offers.

 How much does Pumpkin Pet Insurance cost?